Single-Use Bottle Reduction

 How to Apply:

 There are three components to each application: the Grant request application, the liability waiver, and a federal W-9 tax form.
 Applicants must submit a separate grant request application per station they would like to be reimbursed for, but only need to submit one liability waiver and W-9 form.
-The link to the “Refill-Station-Grant-Program-Guidelines” form provides more information about the grant program and criteria.
+The link to the “Water Bottle Filling Station Grant Guidelines” form provides more information about the grant program and criteria.
 Information on where to submit the application can be found on the application form.

 Email signup